Many surgical procedures are very safe. But any type of surgery carries risks along with it.

 Your doctor will perform a physical exam and take notes on the details of your health history.
 You may also have testing such as a chest x-ray and blood work during this visit.

 Your doctor will ask you about any existing heart disease or about any other type of risk factors you might have.
-He or she will also check the results of the ECG.
+They will also check the results of the ECG.
 And of course, a physical exam will help uncover any physical abnormalities.
 These may include a heart murmur, irregular heart rhythm or a weak pulse.

 Finally, anyone over the age of 50 should have an extensive assessment of their medical history and a thorough medical exam.
 This is because of the increased risk during surgery that comes with age.